Hämeenlinna: Largest employers

+Sunny Car Center case

+In the 2010s, Hämeenlinna became entangled in the controversial Sunny Car Center initiative, collaborating with businessman Markku Ritaluoma in an ambitious attempt to create Europe's largest car dealership.
+The project faced persistent challenges and was ultimately abandoned after the cancellation of the essential land sale.
+In 2023, Ritaluoma received a custodial sentence of two years and six months for multiple counts of aggravated fraud, aggravated debtor dishonesty, and aggravated tax offences.
+Today, only the advertising tower's base - an estimated €25,000 investment - remains as a tangible testament to the venture.
+The affair brought considerable embarrassment to the city, provoked widespread national derision, and contributed to turbulence in Hämeenlinna's municipal politics.

+MORE Industrial Park

+The MORE business area is a joint project of Hämeenlinna and Janakkala.
+The municipalities aim to expand the area to 1,000 hectares in size.
+In 2024, MORE had about 150 companies and around 1,500 employees.
+A doctoral dissertation at the University of Vaasa states that the best locations for logistics in the Nordic countries are Oslo in Norway, Stockholm in Sweden, and Hämeenlinna in Finland.
+Hämeenlinna is located within an hour's drive from Helsinki, Turku, and Tampere.
+Major ports and airports are nearby.
+MORE cooperates with Häme University of Applied Sciences and the Tavastia Education Consortium to ensure the availability of labor.

 Education

 Hämeenlinna is home to HAMK Häme University of Applied Sciences' headquarters.
 Founded in 1873, Hämeenlinna Lyceum has many cultural influencers.
-The school is one of the most famous educational institutions in Finland, as many well-known Finns have graduated from the institution; examples include master composer Jean Sibelius and president J. K. Paasikivi.
+The school is one of the most famous educational institutions in Finland, as many well-known Finns have graduated from the institution; examples include master composer Jean Sibelius and president Juho Kusti Paasikivi.
 Hämeenlinna Lyceum has a middle school (grades 7–9) and a high school.
 Another of the high schools in Hämeenlinna's inner city is Kauriala High School.
 Hämeenlinna's Lyceum and Kauriala High School were to be combined in the fall of 2018 to form a large high school with more than a thousand students on the Hattelmala campus of the Tavastia Education Consortium.
 However, the city council decided to cancel the high school project in the spring of 2018, and the high schools will continue to be separate.

 Culture

-Food
+Museums

+Hämeenlinna is home to a diverse range of museums, including Häme Castle, Hämeenlinna Art Museum, Iittala Glass Museum, Prison Museum, Skogster Museum (Hämeenlinna City Museum), Birthplace of Jean Sibelius, and Artillery, Engineer and Signals Museum of Finland (Militaria Museum).